by Work the World

 Blog Images

-In most cultures, the celebration of New Year is a time to reflect on the past year, while welcoming in the new.
-While in the West poorly kept and private resolutions are rife, in Sri Lanka it is customary to spend time restoring their physical surroundings.
-Households are re-painted, floors are buffed and kitchens are cleaned, ready for the preparation of sweetmeats.
+In most cultures, the celebration of New Year is a time to reflect on the past year while welcoming the new.
+ISri Lanka, it is customary to spend time restoring their physical surroundings.
+Households are re-painted, floors are buffed, and kitchens are cleaned, ready for the preparation of sweetmeats.
 Old clothes and items considered of little use are thrown away, marking a new beginning in a material sense.

 As the sun sets, people take their final bath of the year.
 This is often infused with herbs and oils like gingelly and mustard, which are thought to purify the body.
-It’s also important to view the moon on this evening, too.
+It’s also essential to view the moon on the same evening.

 Dawn of the New Year